leomancini/origami-studio-material-system/README.md

 ## Bottom Navigation Bar

-<p>An Android bottom navigation with customizable tabs.</p>
+#### An Android bottom navigation with customizable tabs.
-<p>Use the Touch button on the component to get information about the selected tab.</p>
+#### Use the Touch button on the component to get information about the selected tab.

 ![Screenshot of Bottom Navigation Bar](https://github.com/leomancini31/origami-android-components/blob/master/Screenshots/Bottom%20Navigation%20Bar.jpg "Bottom Navigation Bar")